 How to store dry ice

 CAUTION!
-Be sure the area your dry ice is stored is well ventilated as concentrations of CO2 can build up and be dangerous.
+Properly ventilate any storage area of your dry ice container as concentrations of CO2 can build up and be dangerous.

 DO NOT leave dry ice unattended where children or others could take it.
 You may be liable for injuries.